pneni/BugTracker/README.md

 	2. Pass addBugg function as a props variable to the BugAdd class.
 	3. Remove the test button and its handler.
 Add Handler( onClick or onSubmit) to the BugAdd class.
 	4. In the handler,call the passed-in-props: the addBug function.
 Create a bug object by looking at the form values the traditional way, i.e using form input values.

+"5.
+Data on server"

+Step1: GET API

+	1.Create an initial array of bugs in the web server.
+	2.In the web server, create an endpoint /api/bugs.
+	3.Stringify and return the array of bugs in this endpoint.
+	4.Test by typing the URL directly in the browser.